 - a) Continuing Track Appointment: an appointment normally for a period of five (5) years that may or may not lead to a Continuing Appointment (Article 18.1.b), subject to the following: - i) The length of the Continuing Track Appointment is automatically adjusted (for an equal period) if the Member has been granted Maternity, Parental or Adoption Leave, Sick Leave or Long-Term Disability for 15 weeks or more; or, if the Member is on reduced time, the length is adjusted on a prorated basis. - ii) The University may end any Continuing Track Appointment at any time.
-A rejection or ending of Continuing Track Appointment during the term of the Continuing Track Appointment shall not be considered a dismissal for the purpose of Article 40 or Article 38. - iii) Where a Faculty Member feels they have been aggrieved by the decision of the University to end the Continuing Track Appointment in accordance with Article 18.1.a.ii., the Faculty Member may appeal the decision through the grievance procedure in Article 41 of this Agreement. - b) Continuing Appointment: an appointment without term. - c) Limited-term Appointments (LTA): a full-time appointment, made at any rank, with a defined and limited-term in accordance with Article 18.1.c.i. or 18.1.c.ii. - i) a term of up to five (5) years: - a. where a person's skill and experience are required only for a limited period of time; or - b.
+A rejection or ending of Continuing Track Appointment during the term of the Continuing Track Appointment shall not be considered a dismissal for the purpose of Article 40 or Article 38. - iii) The University's decision to end a Continuing Track Appointment may be the subject of the grievance procedure in Article 41 of this Agreement. - b) Continuing Appointment: an appointment without term. - c) Limited-term Appointments (LTA): a full-time appointment, made at any rank, with a defined and limited-term in accordance with Article 18.1.c.i. or 18.1.c.ii.

+- i) a term of up to five (5) years: - a. where a person's skill and experience are required only for a limited period of time; or - b.
 To replace a person who is on leave or who has been appointed to an administrative position at the University; - ii) a term that may exceed five (5) years, when the funds from which the holder of the appointment will be paid are non-recurring and from sources external to the University.